-CCRUD takes part in organizing and coordination of all activities in the field of rare diseases at the Hospital level in order to ensure qualified multidisciplinary healthcare services for patients with suspected or diagnosed rare disorders.
-The staff fo the CCRUD provides consultations for medical professionals and patients on the organizational issues of healthcare for rare disease patients (contacts are provided on the Hospital website).
-CCRUD functions in close collaboration with Lithuanian University of Health Sciences, also represents the Hospital at national and international level.
+CCRUD takes part in organizing and coordinating all activities in the field of rare diseases at the Hospital level in order to ensure qualified multidisciplinary healthcare services for patients with suspected or diagnosed rare disorders.
+The staff of the CCRUD provides consultations for medical professionals and patients on the organizational issues of healthcare for rare disease patients (contacts are provided on the Hospital website).
+CCRUD functions in close collaboration with the Lithuanian University of Health Sciences also represents the Hospital at the national and international levels.

-All clinical departments at the Hospital are providing services for children or adults with rare disorders as this a tertiary centre where most of complicated or undiagnosed cases are concentrated.
-In addition, 25 functional centers for groups of specific rare diseases have been established in accordance with special interests and experiences of the dedicated Hospital staff (see below).
-This allows a more structured approach to certain groups of rare diseases in providing comprehensive multidisplinary care, scientific research, education of professionals, patients and community, collaboration at national and international level, etc.
+All clinical departments at the Hospital are providing services for children or adults with rare disorders as this is a tertiary center where most complicated or undiagnosed cases are concentrated.
+In addition, 25 functional centers for groups of specific rare diseases have been established in accordance with the special interests and experiences of the dedicated Hospital staff (see below).
+This allows a more structured approach to certain groups of rare diseases in providing comprehensive multidisciplinary care, scientific research, education of professionals, patients, and community, collaboration at the national and international level, etc.

-Five rare disease centres take care of pediatric rare diseases, eight centres deal with adult patients, and the rest eleven cover both pediatric and adult patient populations.
-Close collaboration between pediatric and adult specialists allows smooth transition of childen with rare disorders from childhood to adult healthcare.
+Five rare disease centers take care of pediatric rare diseases, eight centers deal with adult patients, and the rest eleven cover both pediatric and adult patient populations.
+Close collaboration between pediatric and adult specialists allows smooth transition of children with rare disorders from childhood to adult healthcare.

 The Hospital of Lithuanian University of Health Sciences Kauno klinikos is represented at the national level by its specialists in different rare-disease-related regular commissions (Coordination Commission related to the implementation of the National plan on Activities Related to Rare Diseases, Commission on Reimbursement of Treatment for Very Rare Diseases) and working groups (e.g., legislation on treatment reimbursement for certain rare diseases, rehabilitation, handicap status, etc.)

-Information on rare diseases for patients, families and professionals is provided in the Patient portal or on the websites of specific Hospital-based rare disease centres (in Lithuanian).
+Information on rare diseases for patients, families, and professionals is provided in the Patient Portal or on the websites of specific Hospital-based rare disease centers (in Lithuanian).